The Guide: How to Improve Credit Score

 Stress over existing loans and debts sometimes makes it hard to take action.
 It’s easy to fall into a cycle of loans and more debt, but recognize this as the harmful behavior it is.
 You can start paying down your loans and debts today if you make a few key changes.

-Start with the loan that’s the easiest to manage.
+Start with the loan or credit card that’s the easiest to manage.
 Maybe you’re only a few months from paying off this line of credit.
 Start there, and make larger payments until you’ve defeated this debt altogether.
 From there, use this momentum to push forward with paying off your other debts.
+It’s also important to make sure you don’t go over your credit card limit, as that can lead to extra fees and hurt your credit score.

+As you pay down your debts, also focus on making consistent loan repayments.
 The more you’re able to pay off, the better this looks to lenders.
 You want your debt-to-income ratio as low as possible, so take this step seriously.
-Look for ways to increase your loan repayment funds every month like budgeting, looking for free activities, and saving on utilities.
+Look for ways to increase your loan repayment funds every month, like budgeting, looking for free activities, and saving on utilities.

 4. Lower your credit card balance.

 Having a lower balance every month on your credit cards is always better than a high one.
-As we said above, look for ways to cut your current expenses, so you’re able to put more funds towards your existing lines of credit.
+As we said above, look for ways to cut your current expenses, so you’re able to put more funds towards your credit card repayments and other existing lines of credit.

 When repaying your credit card balance, start with the card that has the highest interest rates.
 These are the ones costing you the most overtime, so it’s vital that you tackle them first.